Give with joy!

 Let’s think about how we show kindness toward others?
 Do you lose your temper quickly when you don’t get your own way?
 Or sometimes disobey your parents, teacher or catechist?

-Christmas will soon be here, how much thought have you given to what you can do to help others during this Christmas season?
+Christmas will soon be here, how much thought have you given to what you can do to help others during this Advent season?
 What are some of the ways in which we can show kindness?
 We could see if we have any unwanted toys or clothes which are still in good condition and give them to charity.
 Maybe you could make a phone call to someone you know who is lonely at this time, and cheer them up.
-Sharing what we have with others is the true spirit of Christmas, let’s spread the joy of the Christmas season with those around us.
+Sharing what we have with others is the true spirit of Christmas, let’s spread joy with those around us.

 Come, Lord Jesus, fill us with joy and thanksgiving as we wait for your coming.
 Inspire us to share what we have so that all people may live a full and happy life.
 Amen